Caleb Martin NBA Playoffs Player Props: Heat vs. Bucks

 - This season, he's accounted for 8.6% of his team's three-pointers made, averaging 1.2 per game.

-- The Bucks are the 20th-ranked team in the NBA, giving up 44.2 rebounds per game.
+- On the glass, the Bucks are ranked 20th in the NBA, allowing 44.2 rebounds per game.

-- Looking at assists, the Bucks are ranked fifth in the league, conceding 23.9 per game.
+- The Bucks allow 23.9 assists per contest, fifth-ranked in the NBA.

 Caleb Martin vs. the Bucks